MyArtGallery

 What mediums does Brisbane's portraiture scene emphasize? +

-Oil and acrylic painting remain central, but Brisbane galleries also showcase significant work in photography, drawing, printmaking, and mixed media.
-The city's strong contemporary photography scene means photographic portraiture is particularly well-represented, especially at The Maud Street Photo Gallery and Queensland Centre for Photography in Newstead.
+Oil and acrylic painting are still the main game in Brisbane galleries, though you'll also find plenty of photography, drawing, printmaking, and mixed media on the walls.
+The contemporary photography scene here is pretty strong, and photographic portraiture gets a solid run.
+The Maud Street Photo Gallery and Queensland Centre for Photography in Newstead both do good work with it.

 Which Brisbane suburbs have the highest concentration of portraiture galleries? +